 Please visit the Analytics for Equity Initiative page for more information on participating agencies and related resources.

 America's DataHub Consortium

-Most recently, the ADC awarded five projects totaling $3.5M in funding.
+In 2022, the ADC awarded five projects totaling $3.5M in funding.
 The projects aim to provide the government with a more comprehensive understanding of the availability and demand for global science and engineering training and talent.
-A press release on the project awards is available here.

 Interested in learning more?
 Please visit americasdatahub.org.